andypeng93/King_County_Housing_Prices/README.md

 ### Business problem:

-The task is to investigate housing prices for a company that focuses on finding affordable family houses in the Kings County area.
-For this project we will be using the Kings County Housing Sales dataset to investigate different features that might affect the housing prices.
+The task is to investigate housing prices for a company that focuses on finding affordable family houses in the King County area.
+For this project we will be using the King County Housing Sales dataset to investigate different features that might affect the housing prices.
 By using the kc_house_data.csv dataset we will be trying to find certain features that we should keep our eyes out to get the best prices for family houses.

 ### Data